dpaul06/FeatureExtractor/readme.md

-# SlowFast, Clip, and Blip Feature extractor
+# SlowFast, CLIP, and BLIP Feature extractor
+Using this project, you can easily extract video features from raw videos using SlowFast, CLIP, and BLIP pre-trained backbones.

 ## Getting Started